robertbozsik/eurovision-songs-audio-features/README.md

 It was made with Python, Jupyter Notebook and the Spotify API.

 # Team members:
-Şelale Urun & João Fernandez & Robert Bozsik
+Şelale Urun & João Fernandes & Robert Bozsik

 # Project Details:
 The goal is to gather data from different sources (including APIs and scrape data from the web).\